 0.10 0.60 0.10 0.10 0.10 0.60 7.00

 The mean works out to be 0.9286, which falls within normal parameters.
 Now, look at the last value (7.00).
 This incident took substantially longer than normal, but did not generate a call to action on the dashboard.
 There are a few ways to fix this.
 If there is room, you could add a new performance measure that lists all incidents that fall within a certain percentage outside of an expected range.
-But, the incident manager really likes the single line encoding you’ve provided for the measure:
+However, the incident manager really likes the single line encoding you’ve provided for the measure:

 MTT Incident Resolution: 0.93

-You need to come up with a way to programmatically identify problem conditions and fit the encoding in the same space without losing the detail.
-The ultimate solution comes from three data analysis and visualization allies: the five number summary from Chapter 3, boxplots from Chapter 6 and sparklines.
+You need to come up with a way to programmatically identify problematic conditions and fit the encoding in the same space without losing any detail.
+The ultimate solution comes from three data analysis and visualization allies: the five number summary from Chapter 3, boxplots from Chapter 6, and sparklines (introduced in this chapter).

 As a refresher, the five number summary consists of: